realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/lexer.mll)(part 2))
 ```

-Finally, we define whitespace, newlines, identifiers, and hex
+Finally, we define whitespace, newlines and identifiers.
-constants.

 ```frag
 ((typ ocaml)(name parsing/lexer.mll)(part 3))
 ```

+The `newline` introduces the `|` operator which lets one of several alternative
+regular expressions match (in this case, the various carriage return
+combinations of CR, LF, or CRLF).

 ### Lexing rules